wvlet/airframe/README.md

 Note: Do not create a new tag from GitHub release pages, because it will not trigger the GitHub Actions for the release.

+### Binary Compabibility

+When changing some interfaces, binary compatibility should be checked so as not to break applications using older versions of Airframe.
+In build.sbt, set AIRFRAME_BINARY_COMPAT_VERSION to the previous version of Airframe as a comparison target.
+Then run `sbt mimaReportBinaryIssues` to check the binary compatibility.

 ## LICENSE

 [Apache v2](https://github.com/wvlet/airframe/blob/master/LICENSE)